GBKS/opendesign.guide/content/5-design-process.md

 3. **Asynchronous discussions**: Set up threads in project forums or mailing lists for longer, more in-depth discussions about design directions.

 4. **Design sprints**: For major redesigns, consider organizing virtual design sprints where interested community members can participate in intensive, collaborative design sessions.

+5. Ask for feedback that is **specific and actionable**.
+Don't be afraid to ask specifically and clearly for what you need feedback on.
+For example: _"I need feedback if this design meets the needs of user X when they are doing Y action under Z circumstances."_ Not doing so may result in long and unhelpful conversations.

 When processing feedback, focus on comments that help move decisions forward. **Look for patterns** across different responses rather than treating each piece of feedback in isolation. **Don't feel pressured** to implement every suggestion – part of your role as a designer is making informed decisions about what will best serve users.